Georgia Tech Yellow Jackets Logo

 A new football training facility established by the institute in 2011 greatly enhanced the environment for athlete preparation.

-The home stadium of the basketball teams, McCamish Pavilion (previously known as Alexander Memorial Coliseum), underwent extensive renovations in 2013 that significantly improved the environment for players and spectators.
+The home stadium of the basketball teams, McCamish Pavilion (previously known as Alexander Memorial Coliseum), underwent extensive renovations in 2013, which significantly improved the environment for both players and spectators.

 The institute commemorated the ACC’s 40th anniversary in 2020, emphasizing the conference’s significance in the growth of the university’s athletic departments.

-The athletic teams are still a major force in American university sports, maintaining their rich traditions and aiming for new heights in various sports despite some setbacks, particularly in football.
+The athletic teams remain a major force in American university sports, upholding their rich traditions and striving for new heights in various sports, despite some setbacks, particularly in football.

-The athletic program has produced many exceptional athletes with prosperous professional careers.
+The athletic program has produced many exceptional athletes who have gone on to have prosperous professional careers.
 These include baseball star Mark Teixeira, football players Calvin Johnson and Demaryius Thomas, basketball players Chris Bosh and Stephon Marbury, and numerous others.

 The institute, which combines academic distinction with athletic triumphs and a storied past, remains a vital component of the Georgia Institute of Technology’s identity.